There are now 2 possible online modes for units:

 - 6 points

-- Indicative assessments in this unit are as follows: (1) written examination; (2) written laboratory reports; and (3) online quizzes.
+Indicative assessments in this unit are as follows: (1) written examination; (2) laboratory assessments; and (3) online quizzes.
 Further information is available in the unit outline.

 - Unit Coordinator(s)